astrolabsoftware/fink-broker/docs/user_guide/testing-fink.md

  By default, both unit tests and integration tests will be run.
  You can disable the integration tests by specifying --without-integration.
+ You can specify the configuration file followed by -c or else the default (${FINK_HOME}/conf/fink.conf.travis) will be used.
  Use -h to display this help.
 ```